-Football coaching as a 'male space'
+Football coaching as a 'male space' and the construction of gendered stereotypes

+- Notion of the 'male expert' as coach and the construction of gender stereotypes - Masculine culture of coach education and the marginalisation of women

-- The 'male expert', gender stereotypes and perceptions of competence - 'Coaching has been a profession that has been so male dominated.
+'Coaching has been a profession that has been so male dominated.
 All of the experiences and history which women have inside football is not really recognised as a competence.
-It is not recognised in the same way as it is with a man - Masculine culture of coach education and the marginalisation of women - 'Football's macho approach, the banter, doesn't always work for everyone, male or female.
-And coach educators thrive on that banter and that can make some women feel marginalised'
+It is not recognised in the same way as it is with a man'